API Reference

 Meshes.discretize — Function

-discretize(bnd::PointBoundary, spacing; alg=auto, max_points=10_000_000)Generate volume points for the given boundary and return a new PointCloud.
+discretize(bnd::PointBoundary, spacing; alg=auto, max_points=nothing)Generate volume points for the given boundary and return a new PointCloud.

 spacing can be either an AbstractSpacing object or a bare Unitful.Length value (which will be wrapped in ConstantSpacing).